 - Visit a main attraction

 - Spend time at a park or choose an alternative

 Ta-da — there’s your itinerary!
-If possible, stay in the same general area for a while, thereby limiting your time on the metro.
-(For example, visit the Arc de Triomphe and the Champs-Élysées together, or Sacré-Coeur and Montmartre, or the Louvre and the Jardin des Tuileries.)
+If possible, you should probably remain in the same general area for a while, thereby limiting your time on the metro.
+(For example, you can visit the Arc de Triomphe and the Champs-Élysées together, or Sacré-Coeur and Montmartre, or the Louvre and the Jardin des Tuileries.)

-You’ll still need to research accommodation and transportation, but you now have an outline for how you’ll spend each day.
-The itinerary is flexible, so don’t hesitate to change your plans based on your individual needs.
+You’ll still need to book your accommodation and research transportation, but you now have an outline for how you’ll spend each day.
+The itinerary is flexible, so you shouldn’t hesitate to change your plans based on your individual needs.
 Who knows, you might even find a few hidden gems by following your whims.

 Congratulations— you’ve planned the bulk of your getaway, and the City of Lights awaits.
 Bon voyage!